MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/console.md

 ### From a locally installed MobileFirst Server
 #### Desktop Browser
 From your browser of choice, load the URL [http://localhost:9080/mfpconsole](http://localhost:9080/mfpconsole).
+The username/password are *demo/demo*.

 #### Command-line
 From a **Terminal** window, with the MobileFirst CLI installed, run the command: <code>mfpdev server console</code>